-F. Actuarial Assumptions
+E. Actuarial Assumptions

-The total pension liability in the June 30, 2015, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions:

 Assumptions GERF TRA

-Inflation 2.75% per Year 3.00%
+Inflation 2.50% per Year 2.75%

-Active Member Payroll Growth 3.50% per Year 3.5 - 12%,
+Active Member Payroll Growth 3.25% per Year 3.50% per Year

-Based on Years of Service

-Investment Rate of Return 7.90% 8.00%
+Investment Rate of Return 7.50% 8.00%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on RP 2014 tables, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be 1.0% per year for all future years for the General Employees Plan.
+Cost of living benefit increases for retirees are assumed to be 2.0% per year for all future years for the TRA.